 The main downside is that the time at a port of call is rather limited.
 Most cruise ships only allot for one day on the ground, though for big cities it can be as much as two whole days (though you'll most likely have to cover that night's expense off the ship).

 It's great for brief, quick excursions but if going in-depth is your style, save it for another trip.
 Cruise ship and cruising is designed to make the ship the destination.

 (The ship is also where all the money is made.)

 There is always a formal or cocktail night of sorts.

 Dressing up is a thing.
 No, seriously, it's a thing.
 Bring good formal clothes beyond flip flops or be prepared to feel a little strange.

 It's kinda like a strange phenomenon, like the Northern lights, or something.

-Not every meal or drink is going to be gratis.
+Not every cruise meal or drink is going to be gratis.

 Let's get real here: If food quality is a high concern over volume, cruising, potentially, may not be for you.
 There's a lot of variance on quality across the different cruise lines.

-The specialty restaurants, where the good stuff tends to be at, often come at a premium.
+The specialty restaurants, where the good stuff tends to be at, comes at a premium.
 Meaning, paying extra.
 Our most recent cruise, the Celebrity Edge, this surcharge ran as high as $55 for dinner on the premier restaurant, Eden.